 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

-Within the broad sweep of American railroad history, the old Meriden station holds the interesting distinction of being one of the few facilities constructed for the short-lived Penn Central Railroad.
+The old Meriden station that closed in 2016 held the interesting distinction of being one of the few facilities constructed for the short-lived Penn Central Railroad.
 Created in 1968 through the joining of the rival Pennsylvania and New York Central railroads, the company went bankrupt within a few years and ceased to run passenger rail service.
 Amtrak, created in 1971, took over many of Penn Central’s vital Northeastern routes, including the Springfield Line.
-As part of a large effort to reroute State Street, the city financed the construction of the recently closed depot, and it opened to the traveling public in 1970.
+As part of a larger effort to reroute State Street, the city financed the construction of the old depot, and it opened to the traveling public in 1970.
 It replaced a brick colonial revival style depot that had been constructed by the New York, New Haven and Hartford Railroad in 1942.

 Meriden was originally part of Wallingford, whose settlement was authorized by colonial Connecticut’s General Assembly in 1667.
 Only six years before, a tract of land along the Quinnipiac River was acquired by Jonathan Gilbert of Hartford, and soon became known as Meriden Farm.
 The area was crisscrossed by streams and the present downtown was noted for its marshy terrain.
 How the name “Meriden,” meaning “pleasant vale,” came to be applied to the land remains unclear, but it was most likely taken from an English community of the same name that was familiar to some of the early Connecticut settlers.